Hurricane Florence: North Carolina

 Florence made landfall in Wrightsville Beach, North Carolina on September 14, and by mid-morning rescuers had already evacuated more than 200 people from floodwaters, with about 150 more awaiting rescue.
 The storm had reportedly cut power to more than 500,000 customers in North and South Carolina by the time of landfall and caused the roof of a hotel in Jacksonville, North Carolina to collapse that morning.
 On September 14, about 100 civilians, city workers, and National Guard worked to fill sandbags and protect Lumberton, North Carolina from an identified weak spot that caused massive flooding during Hurricane Matthew in 2016.

 Heavy rains continued to affect the Carolinas after landfall.
 A weather station in Swansboro, North Carolina, recorded 33.90 in of rain, establishing a new record for a tropical cyclone in that state.
 By September 17, Florence had dropped a maximum total of 35.93 in of rain in Elizabethtown, North Carolina, becoming the wettest tropical cyclone recorded in the state.

 Statewide, approximately 2,200 primary and secondary roads closed due to flooding, including large sections of Interstates 40 and 95.

 Strong winds in New Hanover County toppled numerous trees and power lines, while more than 90% of the county was left without electricity.
 The storm dropped up to 27.2 in of rain near Kings Grant.
 By the morning of September 16, Wilmington had recorded more rain from Florence than any other single weather event in the city's history.
 Additionally, Florence contributed to the wettest year in Wilmington history, with annual rainfall totals eclipsing the previous record set in 1877.
-The city of Wilmington became entirely isolated, as all roads to the city flooded and were deemed impassable, though one unidentified road was opened briefly on September 17.
-The majority of residents remained without electricity, as of September 16.
-The city's airport and port were also closed.
+The city of Wilmington became entirely isolated, as all roads to the city flooded and were deemed impassable, and the city's airport and seaport were also closed.
 Although cell phone service remained operational, excess demand strained networks.
 More than 450 people required rescue across Wilmington.
 Woody White, New Hanover County chairman of the board of commissioners, issued a statement advising all travelers to avoid the Wilmington area.
 There was a report of looting and burglary at a Wilmington area Family Dollar, with the theft of non-essential items such as sports apparel and athletic shoes during the height of the storm.
 The city-wide curfew issued in advance of the storm was extended because of these incidents.